How to Find a Fantastic Packaging Designer

 Hiring an agency will probably be more expensive due to their overhead costs, and they may not be as flexible to work with as a freelance packaging designer.

 If you’re looking to hire a design agency, The Dieline has an excellent directory of agencies across the United States that specialize in package design.

 The gig economy is booming which is a good thing if you’re looking to hire a packaging designer and finding a freelance designer isn’t difficult but finding one that you can rely on and trust is another story.

 The quality of freelance design ranges from amazing to dreadful.
 A good starting point for finding a reliable freelance is to check out designer’s portfolios on sites like Behance and Dribbble.

-If you’re lucky, you may even know a freelance designer.
+If you’re lucky, you may even know a freelance packaging designer.
 That was the case for Melena DeFlorimonte of M. Shonell Photography who hired Danielle Sykes of Caryberry Designs to create custom client boxes for her photography business.

 Melena was introduced to Danielle through a mutual acquaintance and was impressed with the quality of her work.
 When Melena decided to rebrand her business, she knew that Danielle was someone she wanted on her team.